 blnk

 The Merriam-Webster dictionary defines Humane as “being marked by compassion, sympathy, or consideration for humans or animals”.
-This is a good description of Dr. Gary Weitzman, president and CEO of the Humane Society and co-host of Animal House on NPR.
+This is a good description of Dr. Gary Weitzman, president and CEO of the San Diego Humane Society and co-host of Animal House on NPR.
 Giving back to society and helping animals in need has been Dr. Gary Weitzman stated mission in life.

 Weitzman, 54, grew up in Boston in an observant, conservative Jewish household.
 From the time he was a child, he knew he wanted to be a vet and assist others.
 His family attended a temple led by Rabbi Harold Kushner.
 Aaron Kushner, the son of Rabbi Kushner [When Bad Things Happen to Good People] was a friend growing up and it saddened Weitzman to see Aaron’s deterioration and eventual early death from Progeria.